bacalhau-project/docs/setting-up/workload-onboarding/container/index.md

 bacalhau job get ${JOB_ID} --output-dir result
 ```

-After the download has finished, you should see the following contents in the results directory.
+After the download is complete, you should see the following contents in the results directory.

 ![png](../../../.gitbook/assets/index\_25\_0.png)